DevelopMizz/hello-world/README.md

 # hello-world
-first ever repositiry and will likely not achally ever be used for code
+This is my first ever repositiry, and will likely not ever be used for code.